rancher/community-catalog/templates/artifactory-oss/0/README.md

 ### Usage:

- Select Artifactory from catalog.
+ - Select Artifactory from catalog.
  - Select artifactory version, OSS or PRO.
- - Set the params.
+ - Set the params and select certificate.

  Click deploy.

+Notes:
-Note: To use the PRO version, you need to get a free trial.
+- To use the PRO version, you need to get a free trial.
+- You need a certificate imported in rancher enviroment to launch the package.

 ### More info: